Shakespeare and Star Trek

-The Star Trek franchise, begun in 1965, has frequently included stories inspired by and alluding to the works of William Shakespeare.
+The Star Trek franchise, begun in 1966, has frequently included stories inspired by and alluding to the works of William Shakespeare.
 The science fiction franchise includes television series, films, comic books, novels and games, and has material both Star Trek canon and non-canon.
 Many of the actors involved have been part of Shakespearean productions, including Patrick Stewart and Christopher Plummer.

 Background

 Shakespeare's work has a strong presence in the Star Trek universe.
 There are several opinions on why this is, and a 1995 issue of Extrapolation was dedicated to the subject.
 Suggestions and speculation include the creators' appreciation of, and pleasure in, these works; their inclusion may also signal that something is "high culture", "elitist", or "repressive".
 Critics have suggested that the purpose is to give the franchise a veneer of sophistication or cultural legitimation.
 The character Jean-Luc Picard (Shakespearean actor Patrick Stewart) argues that Shakespeare provides moving insights into the human condition.

 According to Shakespearean scholar Craig Dionne, Star Trek's use of Shakespeare "mirrors a long and largely unexamined aspect of Shakespeare's 'common place' in American culture".
-Shakespearean scholar Brandon Christopher argues that "'Shakespeare' for Star Trek should be understood not simply as a collection of culturally valued texts but as emblematic of a nineteenth-century ethos of Anglo-American world dominance repackaged for a 1980s audience."
+Shakespearean scholar Brandon Christopher argued that "'Shakespeare' for Star Trek should be understood not simply as a collection of culturally valued texts but as emblematic of a nineteenth-century ethos of Anglo-American world dominance repackaged for a 1980s audience".

 The Original Series

-Star Trek began in 1965 and used Shakespeare's works as one of many "preexisting motifs", including gangsters, the Old West, and Greco-Roman mythology.
-According to Shakespeare actor Andy Kirtland, "Smart writers won’t try to reinvent the wheel, and so plots and characters are borrowed in such a way as to nod to the past, but be relevant to the present."
-He says that The Tempest probably is the Shakespeare play that best fits in a science fiction context, "reconciling the past with the future and in general, dealing with a world in transition".
+Star Trek began in 1966 and used Shakespeare's works as one of many "preexisting motifs", including gangsters, the Old West, and Greco-Roman mythology.
+According to Shakespeare actor Andy Kirtland, "Smart writers won't try to reinvent the wheel, and so plots and characters are borrowed in such a way as to nod to the past, but be relevant to the present".
+He says that The Tempest is probably the Shakespeare play that best fits in a science fiction context, "reconciling the past with the future and in general, dealing with a world in transition".

 William Shatner, who played Captain Kirk, had previously acted in several Shakespearean plays, including Julius Caesar as Mark Antony.
 When Shakespearean actor Christopher Plummer in the mid-1950s played the title role in Henry V in Stratford, Ontario, Shatner was his understudy, and successfully filled in for him one night when he was ill.
 According to Shatner, that was the night he knew he was an actor.
-Plummer later commented that "He didn’t do what I did at all.
+Plummer later commented: "He didn't do what I did at all.
 Where I stood up to make a speech, he sat down.
 He did the opposite of everything I did.
 And I knew that son of a bitch was going to be a star."
 Shatner's 1968 album The Transformed Man included readings from Shakespearean plays.